eirslett/sc8/README.md

 # THIS PROJECT IS OUTDATED

-3 years after writing it, Scala 2.12 has finally been released, with built-in full interop between Java 8 and Scala! :smile:
+3 years after making this project, Scala 2.12 has finally been released, with built-in full interop between Java 8 and Scala! :smile:

 # Sc8 - Scala functions in Java 8